build2/HOWTO/entries/make-library-that-provides-main.md

 $ cd libmytest
 ```

-This gives us the standard `buildfile` in `libmytest/` that starts like this
+This gives us the standard `buildfile` in `libmytest/` that begins like this
 (we've removed the library importation variables since our testing framework
 won't have any dependencies):